 Lanier routinely handles subpoenas, asset restraints, as well as judgment and arbitral award enforcement actions that involve cross-border issues, and he has litigated key subjects relating to personal and subject matter jurisdiction, international comity, and the separate entity rule.
 He also is a member of the Firm's LIBOR transition team, advising financial institutions on the expected transition to alternative reference rates and implementing remediation plans.

 Lanier is a member of the NYCBA Compliance Committee, co-chair of its Subcommittee on International Developments, a member of the Legal Counsel Committee of the China General Chamber of Commerce - USA (CGCC), and an adjunct professor at Fordham Law School, where he teaches banking-related courses.
 He has written extensively on matters impacting financial institutions, and his writings have been cited in dozens of prominent law journals.

 Defended a global bank in a high-profile lawsuit alleging terrorist financing resulting in multiple published decisions (Wultz v.
 Bank of China Limited; Moriah v.
 Bank of China Limited).

-Won a multimillion dollar arbitration award in China for a Fortune 500 company.
+Won a multimillion dollar award in China for a Fortune 500 company in a confidential arbitration.

 Secured dismissal for an international bank due to plaintiff's failure to serve under the Rule 4 of the Federal Rules of Civil Procedure (FRCP) (NBS Trade and Investment Ltd. v.
 China Construction Bank, et al.).